-The European Conference on Arts & Humanities (ECAH) brings together delegates from many different national, cultural and linguistic backgrounds to Brighton, UK, to present new research and exchange ideas.
+The European Conference on Arts & Humanities (ECAH) brings together delegates from many different national, cultural and linguistic backgrounds to London, UK, to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates for challenging debate and stimulating discussions around the latest concepts and newest approaches.

 IAFOR's conferences are encouraging and nurturing environments where ideas can be shared and tested, where research synergies and collaborations can be formed, and where some of the biggest names in the field have the opportunity to interact with up-and-coming faculty members.